liam2/liam2/doc/usersguide/source/model.rst

 autodump
 --------

-If this option is used, at the end of each procedure, all (non-scalar) variables changed during the procedure (including temporaries) will be dumped in an hdf5 file (named "autodump.h5" by default).
+If this option is used, at the end of each function, all (non-scalar) variables changed during the function (including temporaries) will be dumped in an hdf5 file (named "autodump.h5" by default).
 This option can be used alone for debugging, or in combination with autodiff (in a later run).
 This option can take either a filename or a boolean (in which case